DamianGuth/CSharpHTMLUI/README.md

 # More information
 As you might be able to see, this Readme is quite empty.
 So any help with the support is appreciated!
 Lets see how far this project will go.

+# First Todo´s
+- Add control caching for fast UI changes
+- Implement the site-name in the html to be able to re-generate html from resources
+- Add encryption to the rebuild, minified, html pages